KennethRuan/htn-backend-challenge/README.md

 ## Installation

-The backend setup utilizes Docker for dependencies.
-To begin, make sure that you have Docker installed on a Linux system.
+To begin, make sure that you have Python3 and Docker installed on a Linux system.
 If you are on Windows, you can follow this [installation guide](https://docs.docker.com/desktop/install/windows-install/) provided by Docker.

 To setup the project, start by cloning the repository and navigating into its directory